Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/terraform/README.md

     ./scripts/terraform/deploy-apim-baseline.sh
     ```

+During script execution, you will encounter prompts and will need to respond with a 'y' to continue.

-Test the echo api using the generated command from the output
+Test the echo api using the generated command from the output.

 ## Troubleshooting